Rinze283/Author---HydraMarker/README.md

  Your camera scope can cover a sub-region about 4 $\times$ 4 size, thus the first tag shape should be a 4 $\times$ 4 matrix full of 1.
 Sometimes, the line of sight is tilt, leading to a narrow scope, thus the second tag shape can be a 2 $\times$ 8 matrix full of 1.
 For some weird reason, your camera might have a biased cross shape scope, thus the third tag shape can be the matrix shown below, where black/white means 0/1 respectively (this might be too weird, but this is just an example to show what you can do for customization).
  <br />
  <img src=https://github.com/Lilin2015/Author---HydraMarker/blob/main/README_md_files/shape3.png width=200><br />
- Then, feed the initial marker field and tags shape to the toolkit, and start the generation process.
+ Then, feed the initial marker field and tag shapes to the toolkit, and start the generation process.
 You might get a marker field like this.
 <br /> <img src=https://github.com/Lilin2015/Author---HydraMarker/blob/main/README_md_files/suppose.png width=200>
 <br />
 More examples below.
 From left to right: